neo4j/mcp/README.md

 Releases: https://github.com/neo4j/mcp/releases

 1. Download the archive for your OS/arch.
-2. Extract and place `neo4j-mcp` somewhere on your PATH (examples below).
+2. Extract and place `neo4j-mcp` in a directory present in your PATH variables (see examples below).

 Mac / Linux: